mcsp-blue-ocean/quest/README.md

-# Unlock the Code: Transform Your Future with Galvanize!
+# Unlock the Code: Transform Your Future with Quest!

 ## Contributors